Networking & P2P

 Other peers discover the node but fail to connect.

-16. Gossipsub
+16. Gossipsub and transaction gossip

-The network server initializes gossipsub with:
+The network server creates a gossipsub PubSub instance.

 Setting Value